 Sounds great, right?

 Wrong.
-During this two-year journey, I found out first-hand why mHealth applications like mine weren’t changing the face of healthcare in the way me and fellow developers had predicted they would.
+During this two-year journey, I found out first-hand why mHealth applications like mine weren’t changing the face of healthcare in the way me and fellow healthcare developers had predicted they would.
 Our ability to make machine learning actionable during treatment was hampered by firewalled gardens such as Epic EHR.
 Gathering data was the easy part, it was compliance, fragmentation, and the general nightmare of responding to data interoperability issues that had everyone jumping through hoops.
 To put it bluntly, it was like watching the blind leading the blind.
 Doctors, patients, entrepreneurs–each stakeholder would at best have only a partial understanding of the whole picture.

 And it wasn’t as if technology was behind.
 With annual trade shows like CES featuring advanced wearable tech, genetic testing solutions, EHR’s, along with other tracking apps like ours, there was no shortage of digital health innovation.
 Nevertheless, these technologies weren’t finding a permanent home in hospitals, research facilities, or (most importantly) the hands of doctors and patients.

 In short, from a lack of integration to patient abandonment, these mHealth applications were rarely around long enough for the utility of the gathered data to be maximized.

 The trend is bigger than just my own experience.
 In the very worst cases, mobile health applications even expedite existing inefficiency issues, with a recent report concluding that clinicians are sometimes using up to 4.1 work-related mobile apps on a regular workday (with nurses using 3.2).
 Who wouldn’t be technologically exhausted by the idea of trying to onboard yet another mobile app solution?